 Emerald Physics KC II open baffle loudspeaker.

-Ask us about 6 MONTHS NO PAYMENTS or INTEREST thru PayPal
+Ask us about 6 MONTHS NO INTEREST thru PayPal

 Info is here: http://www.emeraldphysics.com/products/bom